Earth Notes: From the Inbox (and Outbox) 2010Updated 2022-09-19 19:07 GMT.

 I'm wavering on the Method and probably wouldn't go as far as calling it a 'failure' though it is not a notable success so far.
 [Its] ability to do cold washes in the winter will crystallise my views I think.

 All your points about getting to a stain quickly are as valid as they ever were (have you noticed the elemental forces that drag tomato and berry juices towards light-coloured business shirts or similar for example, possibly through brick walls and up hill, especially early in the day?), and that is a lesson worth re-learning, not that I do most of the laundry in our house these days.

 We also try to use lower-phosphate dishwasher detergent, though for the very toughest loads we use the 'ordinary' phosphate one sometimes avoiding the need to use a higher-temperature cycle to get adequate results.
-We accept cloudier glassware the rest of the time: I'm sure it's all as clean as I could get it by hand anyway.
+We accept cloudier glassware the rest of the time:

 Yes, it would be good to avoid throwing away the phosphates (and the heat) in the waste water.